Cedar Lake

 Scott County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 Cedar Lake is a shallow lake at 13 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
-Cedar Lake covers 793 acres alongside 7.1 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
+At 793 acres, Cedar Lake fits the Minnesota median for monitored lakes, with 7.1 miles of shoreline.
 Cedar Lake ranks 13 of 17 in Scott County — at the lower end of the locally monitored distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-16.
 Grade methodology: LakeGrade methodology.